-Money is one of the leading causes of marital conflict and divorce โ in Muslim communities and beyond.
-A 2022 survey by the Islamic Society of North America found financial disagreements cited in over 40% of Muslim divorce cases.
-Yet many Muslim couples enter marriage having never had a real financial conversation.
+Money is one of the most common sources of marital conflict in Muslim communities and beyond.
+Many couples enter marriage having never had a real financial conversation.

 This guide will help you navigate those conversations before your nikah.